catquarks/plant-spirit-app/README.md

 [Click here for the Demo!](http://comfortcat.xyz/plant-spirit-demo/)

 This is the front-end repository.
-It is built with React + Redux.
+It is built with React + Redux, with Flexbox CSS and the Materialize library.

 ## to do
 * add browser history